ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/2-Abbreviated-Installation.md

 ## The Bare Minimum

 {: .NoTitleGreen}
-> 120 GB of Free Space, A Nexus Account (Preferably Premium), a Global Steam Installation of Fallout NV w/ All DLC, & Fallout 3 With All DLC (GOG, Steam, Or Epic Games will do fine for Fallout 3 only, but Fallout New Vegas REQUIRES a Steam Global Copy)
+> 170 GB of Free Space, A Nexus Account (Preferably Premium), a Global Steam Installation of Fallout NV w/ All DLC, & Fallout 3 With All DLC (GOG, Steam, Or Epic Games will do fine for Fallout 3 only, but Fallout New Vegas REQUIRES a Steam Global Copy).

 {: .NoTitleYellow}
 > Make sure you install everything to the root of your drive (Ex: C:/Capital Punishment ; C:/Steam).
 Protected directories such as your Desktop, Program Files, etc may cause issues.